tara-fenton/git-branches-lesson/README.md

 _-b_ is shorthand to create a new branch

 _initials-branch-name_ is the name of the newly created branch.
-You want to use your initals and a one to two word description of what you are doing on this branch. **Use your initials and a description for all of your branches!** example for this lesson: `tf-js`
+You want to use your initals and a one to two word description of what you are doing on this branch. **Use your initials and a description for all of your branches!** example for this part of the lesson: `tf-js-alert`

 There is a command to create a branch without switching to that branch `git branch <initials-branch-name>` but `git checkout -b <initials-branch-name>` is the perferred way and you should use that one for the remainder of the lesson